skip to content

 The blue swimmer crab resource is accessed by the commercial and recreational sectors.
 The Department of Primary Industries and Regional Development manages both together to ensure sustainable fisheries.

-WA’s annual blue swimmer crab commercial catch usually exceeds 1,000 tonnes.
-Hundreds of tonnes are also caught by recreational fishers.
+WA’s annual blue swimmer crab commercial catch usually exceeds 500 tonnes.
+Hundreds of tonnes are also caught by recreational fishers, especially in the populous metropolitan region.

 We manage fishing through measures including commercial licences and area and seasonal crabbing closures.
-A minimum legal size limit ensures crabs can spawn at least once before they can be taken.
+A minimum legal size limit of 127 mm ensures crabs can spawn at least once before they can be taken.

 South West management

 A 2018 review of the South West Blue Swimmer Crab resource, which extends from Perth to Cape Naturaliste, found measures were not adequately protecting breeding stock across the resource.
-To address this, new measures have been introduced to protect the breeding stock:
+In response, new measures have been implemented to protect the stock including:

-• A three month closure to recreational and commercial crabbing is now in place from 1 September to 30 November each year in all coastal waters, rivers and estuaries from the Swan and Canning Rivers to Minninup Beach (15km south of Bunbury).
+• A three month closure to recreational and commercial crabbing from 1 September to 30 November each year in all coastal waters, rivers and estuaries from the Swan and Canning Rivers to Minninup Beach (15 km south of Bunbury).

-• A new bag limit of five crabs per fisher will be introduced for the Swan and Canning Rivers from 1 December 2019.
+• A bag limit of five crabs per fisher for the Swan and Canning Rivers.

 During the closed season, it is illegal to fish for or be in possession of blue swimmer crab in the closed waters.